michelegiovannibianchi/TRECI/Constant_potential/README.md

-# Workflow to develop ML force-fields for metal/water interface at constant target potentials
+# Workflow to develop ML force-fields for metal/water interfaces at constant target potentials

 The whole workflow is split in four python notebooks, each one associated with a specific step.